kulbhushanchand/kulbhushanchand.github.io-v2/_pages/projects/arduino-workshop-for-kids.md

 ## Challenge 2 - Fading LED

-The LED is made to fade-in and fade-out from between off stste and complete brightness.
+The LED is made to fade-in and fade-out from between off state and complete brightness.
 The time took by LED to fade-in and fade-out can be changed changing the delay value in the code.

 ## Challenge 3 - Coloured LED